annotation/text-fabric/tf/docs/main/cheatsheet.md

 tf-addnlp
 addnlp
 ```
-:   When run in the repo of a TF dataset, it adds tokens and sentences to it
+:   When run in the repo of a TF dataset, it adds NLP output to it
-    after running an NLP pipeline (Spacy) to get them.
+    after running Spacy to get them.
 :   `tf.convert.addnlp`